-As directed by the State Health Department, Blythedale’s 2013 Community Service Plan addresses health improvement priorities from the State’s Prevention Agenda, including those selected by a coalition of local community hospitals and other community representatives convened by the Westchester County Department of Health.
-However, as a specialty hospital serving children and adolescents, one of the priorities identified by the Westchester County Department of Health was not within Blythedale’s mission and scope.
-Thus Blythedale has selected another priority from the State’s Prevention Agenda which addresses an issue of concern to Blythedale’s community of referring hospitals.
+As directed by the State Health Department, Blythedale’s 2016-2018 Community Service Plan addresses health improvement priorities from the State’s Prevention Agenda, including those selected by a coalition of local community hospitals and other community representatives convened by the Westchester County Department of Health.
+As a specialty hospital serving only children and adolescents, one of the priorities identified by the Westchester County Department of Health was not within Blythedale’s mission and scope.
+Therefore, we have selected another priority from the State’s Prevention Agenda which addresses an issue of concern to Blythedale’s community of referring hospitals.

-We are the only specialty children’s hospital in New York State that provides the highest level of multi-disciplinary medical care and rehabilitation for children with complex medical illnesses and conditions.
-Working collaboratively in an environment that fosters excellence, our goal is to improve each patient’s overall health, independence and quality of life, as well as provide hope to patients and families through superior outcomes—without regard to religion, race or ability to pay.
+We are the only specialty children’s hospital in New York State that provides the highest level of medical care and comprehensive rehabilitation for children with complex medical illnesses and conditions.
+Working collaboratively in an environment that fosters excellence, our goal is to improve each patient’s overall health, independence and quality of life and provide hope to patients and families through superior outcomes—without regard to religion, race or ability to pay.

 HOSPITAL SERVICE AREA

-As a specialty children’s hospital, Blythedale’s service area is widespread, with patients coming from the entire southern portion of New York State, as well as adjacent areas of New Jersey and Connecticut: 60% New York City, 28% Hudson Valley, 8% Long Island and 4% Out of State.
+As a specialty children’s hospital, Blythedale’s service area is widespread, with patients coming from the greater metropolitan region, as well as adjacent areas of New Jersey and Connecticut.

-Since the vast majority of admissions to Blythedale come by referral from other hospitals, particularly the large medical centers in the metropolitan New York and Hudson Valley area, Blythedale’s sense of need for services largely emanates from its community of referring hospitals and their physicians.
+Since the vast majority of admissions to Blythedale come from other hospitals, particularly the major medical centers in the metropolitan New York and Hudson Valley area, Blythedale’s sense of need for services largely emanates from its community of referring hospitals and their physicians.

-Blythedale’s patient population reflects the ethnic and racial diversity of its large service area, as illustrated by its 2012 inpatient population: 5% Asian, 27% Black or African-American, 40% Hispanic or Latino, 20% White and 8% Other.
+Blythedale’s patient population reflects the ethnic and racial diversity of its large service area, as illustrated by its 2015 inpatient population:

-To address this diversity, the Hospital provides staff training in cultural diversity, interpreter services, dietary variety and other accommodations to support families from different cultural backgrounds while their children are patients at Blythedale.
+To address this diversity, the Hospital provides staff training in cultural diversity, interpreter services, and varied dietary needs.
+We also offer other accommodations to support families from different cultural backgrounds while their children are patients at Blythedale.

 COLLABORATIVE PLANNING PROCESS

-In addition to its referring hospitals, Blythedale also works closely with a variety of local agencies, notably the Westchester, Rockland and Putnam County Departments of Health, and the Westchester Child Health Advocacy Network, to identify community health priorities relevant to Blythedale’s mission and services.
+In addition to its referring hospitals, Blythedale also works with the Westchester County Department of Health to identify community health priorities relevant to Blythedale’s mission and services.

 IDENTIFICATION OF PUBLIC HEALTH PRIORITIES

-Based on discussions at both workgroup meetings and the August 10th Health Care Summit, the following goals were selected as county-wide priorities:
+Based on discussions at the Westchester workgroup meetings and the data collected from the community, the following goals were selected as county-wide priorities:

-As noted above, the second priority initiative identified by the coalition assembled by the Westchester County Department of Health, related to chronic disease in the adult population, is not within Blythedale’s mission and scope.
-Thus Blythedale has selected another priority from the State’s Prevention Agenda which addresses an issue of concern to Blythedale’s community of referring hospitals: prevent hospital acquired infections, specifically reducing infections caused by multidrug-resistant organisms (MDROs).
+As noted above, the second priority initiative identified by the coalition, related to promoting mental health and substance abuse prevention, is not within Blythedale’s mission and scope of practice.
+Therefore, Blythedale has selected another priority from the State’s Prevention Agenda which addresses an alternate State Prevention Agenda goal, "Prevent Healthcare Associated Infections”.

 PLANS OF ACTION